Celebration

 Genesis 21:8, Jasher 21:4-8, Jubilees 17:1

-And in the 1st year of the 5th week, Isaac was weaned in this jubilee, and Abraham made a great banquet in the 3rd month, on the day his son Isaac was weaned.
+In the 1st year of the 5th week of that jubilee, Isaac was weaned.
+Abraham held a great banquet in the 3rd month, on the day Isaac was weaned.

 Serug died